Get started with a few quick questions

 Mexican business culture tends toward indirect communication, especially in early relationship-building.
 Hierarchy matters more than in flat US startup cultures; decisions often require senior approval rather than autonomous team action.
 That doesn't indicate inefficiency; it reflects a trust-first culture that pays off over time.

 Feedback expectations differ significantly from US norms.
-While 75% of Mexican tech professionals prefer constructive performance insights, fewer than half actually receive them.
+While 75% of Mexican tech professionals prefer constructive performance insights (CodersLink), fewer than half actually receive them.
 US companies should establish explicit feedback protocols in contracts and project check-ins rather than assuming it'll happen on its own.

 Time management operates more flexibly than US corporate standards, though this is changing in tech hubs.
 Deadlines are treated seriously but there's greater tolerance for extension requests than American counterparts typically allow.
 Building buffer time into project schedules accounts for this cultural reality.